lynnleelhl/InfinitePageView/README.md

 # InfinitePageView
-A simple infinite page scroll view
+A simple infinite page scroll view, writen in Swift 3.0
 ### Get started
 Clone this git and run the demo, you'll see how to use InfinitPageView!